 Falling into the Cockpit: In the manga, Kouji attempted to drive Mazinger in spite of knowing nothing about piloting it... and he accidentally obliterated half of the city because he kept punching random buttons as he was trying to figure out how to control the robot.
 When Sayaka arrived to the scene he was ecstatic of someone had come to save him.
 In the anime, Shiro warned him it was not a good idea.
 Kouji did not listen to him... and nearly got his little brother killed.

 Humongous Mecha: In a chapter Boss cajoles several scientists into building him a Humongous Mecha.
-Said Humongous Mecha is slow, heavy, clumsy, goofy-looking, easily-breakable, it is not equipped with dozens of cool weapons, it is unable to fly or swim, and when it falls it takes him a long while rising... in other words, it is right like a Humongous Mecha would be in real life.
+Said Humongous Mecha is slow, heavy, clumsy, goofy-looking, easily-breakable, is not equipped with dozens of cool weapons, is unable to fly or swim, and when it falls it takes him a long while to get back up... in other words, it is just like a Humongous Mecha would be in real life.

 Rocket Punch: Boss also wanted that Boss Borot was equipped with a Rocket Punch.
 Prof. Morimori shot his idea down, stating the materials (scraps and junk) are too weak and the arm would break upon impact... because it is, you know, a missile.

-Tsundere: Jun -one of the first tsunderes in anime- suffers of frequent mood shifts due to inner tensions that have little to do with her feelings towards Tetsuya: she is an orphan; his adoptive father barely paid attention to her; she puts up with daily crap due to being a woman, half-black and half-gaijin (her father was an American soldier); she is in love with her adoptive brother who is a Jerkass Woobie (hence, she is often torn between pitying him or killing him)... the list is long.
+Jun - one of the first tsunderes in anime - suffers from frequent mood shifts due to inner tensions that have little to do with her feelings towards Tetsuya: she is an orphan; his adoptive father barely paid attention to her; she puts up with daily crap due to being a woman, half-black and half-gaijin (her father was an American soldier); she is in love with her adoptive brother who is a Jerkass Woobie (hence, she is often torn between pitying him and killing him)... the list is long.

-Kid Hero / Child Soldier: Who thought it was a good idea placing children in the cockpit of a huge war marchine and forcing them to fight in a war?
-The trio of children -who are younger than usual in this kind of shows- are put through the wringer in ways, unusually cruel and traumatic.
+Kid Hero/Child Soldier: Who thought it was a good idea to put children in the cockpits of huge war machines and force them to fight in a war?
+The trio of children - who are younger than usual in this kind of show - are put through the wringer in many ways, unusually cruel and traumatic.

-No Endor Holocaust: Not only a lot of -A LOT OF- people die, due to two giant monsters fighting in a city, but also in several chapters the heroes have to fight in the ruins of a city destroyed during an earlier battle (and had not been magically rebuilt after the end of the episode).
+No Endor Holocaust: Not only do a lot of people die due to two giant monsters fighting in a city, but also in several chapters the heroes have to fight in the ruins of a city destroyed during an earlier battle (and had not been magically rebuilt after the end of the episode).

-Robeast: In an arc, The Dragon kidnaps people, plants bombs in them and detonates them when he sees fit.
-Gleefully he states that method is more effective than sending a giant monster.
+Robeast: In an arc, The Dragon kidnaps people, plants bombs in them and detonates them when he sees fit, gleefully stating that method is more effective than sending a giant monster.

 Disappeared Dad: Many Humongous Mecha shows (Mazinger Z, Great Mazinger, Mobile Suit Gundam, Kotetsu Jeeg...) often have a disappeared dad who turns out to be the head scientist or commander of the unit covering the protagonist's mech.
 Often that person goes from being a well-meaning but neglectful parent who's too Married to the Job to take care properly from his family to a rotten bastard.
 Evangelion keeps that long-lived, honoured tradition: Gendo is one of the worst fictional parents ever and one who went through deep shit to get to such extremes.